 4. Trek the Alaskan wilderness.
 “No list of adventure destinations in the U.S. would be complete without mentioning Alaska,” says Becker.
 “Epic in size and scope, it is one of the truly last wild places on Earth.
 During the summer, it’s great for hiking, camping, backpacking, kayaking, mountain biking or just about anything else you can do outside; and in the winter, it becomes one of the best backcountry skiing, snowboarding and snowshoeing destinations on Earth.
 To get a true taste of Alaskan culture, explore the wilderness on a dogsled, and don’t forget to check out the amazing Northern Lights display, too.”
-And as an NEA member, you can get a discount on a trip to Alaska through Trafalgar.

 5. Surf in Hawaii.
 “You can’t beat Hawaii for otherworldly landscapes, wonderful hikes and water sports, such as surfing,” adds Barton.
 “Waikiki is a perennial favorite for starter surfers, but you can also head to the North Shore of Kauai, which also hosts surf schools.
 When they’re not getting to grips with their boards, visitors to Kauai can get astounding views of the volcanic Na Pali coast from the tough, 11-mile Kalalau Trail.”

 For those wanting to splurge on an international excursion, don’t miss some of the world’s top adventure opportunities.